Connecting to roots is a quintessentially Jewish experience and Nusach Hari B’nai Zion has quite a history to celebrate.

 Another move was made in 1912 to larger quarters on 14th Street.
-In 1920, with a growing membership, the congregation purchased its own synagogue building from Beth Hamedrosh Hagodal at 1125 N. 11th Street.
+In 1920, with a growing membership, the congregation bought its own synagogue building from Beth Hamedrosh Hagodol Congregation at 1123 N. 11th Street.
 There they became a major center for the surrounding Jewish neighborhood, offering religious services, and cultural and community events.
+In 1930, Rabbi Yosef Yitzchok Schneersohn, the sixth Lubavitcher Rebbe, visited St. Louis and delivered a Chassidic Maamar (discourse) at Nusach Hari – the only one ever to be delivered by a Rebbe in St. Louis.
 In 1938, as congregants moved west, along with much of the St. Louis Jewish population, attendance at the downtown location declined.
-Nusach Hari moved again, to a former residence at 1395 Blackstone Avenue in the West End.
-Eventually, Nusach Hari acquired land in the western edge of University City where it opened a new synagogue in 1959 with a large sanctuary, an auditorium, and a chapel.
-In 1961, Nusach Hari merged with B’nai Zion, a congregation founded in 1908 in the South Broadway area, and was renamed as Nusach Hari B’nai Zion Congregation.
-After more than 50 years at the same location, NHBZ has made the bold assessment that the community would be better served if it moved.
+Nusach Hari moved again to a former residence at 1395 Blackstone Avenue in the Wells-Goodfellow neighborhood.
+Eventually, Nusach Hari bought land on the western edge of University City where it opened a new synagogue in 1959 with a large sanctuary, an auditorium, and a chapel.
+In 1961, Nusach Hari merged with B’nai Zion, a congregation founded in 1908 in the South Broadway area, and was renamed Nusach Hari B’nai Zion (NHBZ) Congregation.
+After more than 50 years at the same location, NHBZ made the bold assessment that the community would be better served if it moved.

 - A residential setting that allows for easy and safe access from neighborhood homes

 - A neighborhood with a mix of home and apartment styles that caters to both singles and families of diverse economic capabilities, ages, and personal situations

 - An excellent public school district for those who have not opted for a Jewish Day School